Matt Damon biography

 So Matt packed up the car and moved to Beverly ...
 Hills, that is.
 Just months after arriving on the left Coast he was cast in the western Geronimo: An American Legend, alongside Gene Hackman and Robert Duvall.
 From there he moved on to The Good Old Boys where he co-starred with fellow Harvard man Tommy Lee Jones, who also directed and co-scripted the movie.

 His next role would springboard him into stardom—Courage Under Fire with Meg Ryan and Denzel Washington.
-He lost 40 pounds to prepare for that role, subsisting on a diet of chicken, egg whites, steamed broccoli, and plain baked potatoes.
+He lost 40 pounds to prepare for that role.

-But the preparation paid off as Matt got great press out of the part and came to the attention of Coppola and his Rainmaker project.
-News that Matt had won the leading role helped make him an A-List property and certainly didn't hurt the progress of Good Will Hunting, which had been written years before, but was in nowhere land because Damon and Affleck insisted on starring in the film and no studio was buying.
-The film shifted into full steam ahead when Matt got his Rainmaker part.
+The preparation paid off as Matt got great press out of the part and came to the attention of Coppola and his The Rainmaker project.
+News that Matt had won the leading role helped make him an A-List property and certainly didn't hurt the progress of Good Will Hunting , which had been written years before, but was in nowhere land because Damon and Affleck insisted on starring in the film and no studio was buying.
+The film shifted into full steam ahead when Matt landed a starring role in The Rainmaker (1997).

 He went on to star in the Hollywood blockbuster The Bourne Identity (2002) as Jason Bourne and then reprised his role in The Bourne Supremacy (2004).